is-bio/is-bio/docs/GitHub_App.md

 - Set `public_link` value with the `Public link` of your GitHub App.
     If your GitHub App is private (Only allow this GitHub App to be installed on your own GitHub account), you don't need to enter it.

+## Start "Solid Queue" to handle background jobs (Must Do)

+Blog posts, images, files synchronization, sending emails, generating thumbnails, etc. all require background tasks to be started!

+Please read relevant content of [README.md](/README.md) or [deploy_on_CentOS10.md](/docs/deploy/deploy_on_CentOS10.md) to start it.

 ## Test posts (Markdown files) synchronization feature

 - Visit https://github.com/resumeblog/markdown-blog/fork , fork it to your GitHub account.